IvanCastillo1986/computer-systems-cyber-guide/README.md

-# Android
+# Computer Systems
 Welcome!
-I'm a Cyber Security professional currently self-teaching himself about Android devices, including the operating system, it's hardware, and everything in between.
+I'm a Cyber Security professional currently self-teaching himself about computer systems, including the operating system, it's hardware, and everything in between.

-The purpose of this guide is to give other professionals TLDR insight into Android devices and their Cyber Security posture.
+The purpose of this guide is to give other professionals a TLDR deep dive into computer systems and their Cyber Security posture.

 # Documentation